rocconnick/mle-project-challenge/README.md

 Overview of model-improvement effort:
 * A quick exploration of the features and labels was added.
 * Accuracy was not a good metric.
-This dataset has extreme class imbalance, and the predicted late-payer scores rarely rise above the default 50% threshold.
+This dataset has extreme class imbalance, and the predicted late-payer scores rarely, if ever, rise above the default 50% threshold.
 Even precision and recall won't tell much.
-To better evaluate performance, we look at ROC-AUC; this can be interpreted as the probability that two randomly sampled predicted late-payer scores are ranked appropriately.
+To better evaluate performance, we look at ROC-AUC; this can be interpreted as the probability that two randomly-sampled predictions are ranked appropriately.
+Given that model predictions will be used to compare lending opportunities, interpreting ROC in its probablistic sense seems appropriate.
 * Based on the metric above, the hyperparameters of the original random-forest model was optimized using a cross-validated grid search.
 This improved ROC-AUC score on the test set, but the train and test set were still out of line, indicating poor generalization.
 * A gradient-boosted classifier was trained with default parameters since these models generally work well out of the box.
-The ROC-AUC on the test set slightly outperformed the optimized random-forest model, but was much closer to that of the train set, suggesting this model generalizes better.
+The ROC-AUC on the test set slightly outperformed the optimized random-forest model, but was much closer to that of the train set.
+This suggests an improvement in the generalization of the probability scores output by the model.

 ![ROC Curve](img/roc_auc.png "ROC Curve")